Kurdish man extradited to Turkey despite UN recommendation - English - on B92.net

 Ayaz has been sentenced to 15 years in prison in Turkey for undermining the country's constitutional order.

+Answering journalists' questions, she denied that the decision was political, Beta reported.

+The Justice Ministry said it had fully complied with a UNHCR recommendation that Serbia abstain from extraditing Ayaz pending resolution of his asylum application.

-Ayaz's lawyer in Serbia Ana Trkulja told Insajder that her client's brother was this morning asked to come to an Istanbul police station where Ayaz was being held.
+Ayaz's lawyer in Serbia Ana Trkulja told Insajder earlier on Tuesday that her client's brother was this morning asked to come to an Istanbul police station where Ayaz was being held.

 The website said the extradition came after the decision signed by the justice Minister "despite the decision of the UN Committee Against Torture that Serbia should refrain from it because there was a risk that (Ayaz) could be subjected to torture in his home country."